354ika/SunflowerTuringMachineSimulator/README.txt

 To run the program, make sure your current directory contains a copy of
 <Intape.txt>, <Machine.txt> and <Outtape.txt>.

+Change the permissions of the executables with chmod +x Output+.exe

 Then just use ./<Path to program>/Output+.exe to run it!

 If you want to compile the binaries yourself, go to /src.